Islamic State beheads, crucifies in push for Syria's east

 “We appeal to the other tribes to stand by us because it will be their turn next ...
 If (Islamic State) are done with us the other tribes will targeted after al-Sheitaat.
 They are the next target,” he said in the video, posted on YouTube on Sunday.

-A Syrian human rights activist from Deir al-Zor who fled for Turkey last year said rebels opposed to President Bashar al-Assad had retreated to al-Sheitaat tribal areas from which they had been trying to mount resistance to Islamic State.
+A Syrian human rights activist from Deir al-Zor who fled for Turkey last year said rebels opposed to President Bashar al-Assad had retreated to al-Sheitaat tribal areas from which they had been trying to mount resistance to Islamic State’s expansion.

 He said, on condition of anonymity, that the resistance had been crushed in the last few days.
 “The situation is very bad, but the people can’t repel them,” he said.